-Update: On March 29, the federal government announced it will phase out the penny.
-Feeling nostalgic already?
-Here’s a look back at the history of the one-cent coin–there’s more to it than meets the eye.
+Update: The federal government announced it would phase out the penny on March 29, 2011.
+This is a look back at the history of the one-cent coin–there’s more to it than meets the eye.

 Canada’s one-cent coin, colloquially known as the penny, is a unit of currency equalling one one-hundredth of a Canadian dollar.
 You need 100 cents to make one dollar, a truth that now seems trivial but was an innovation of moment in 19th-century Canada, when 12 pence still made a shilling, 20 shillings a pound.
 Yet the coin’s debut in 1858 proved inauspicious: light and flimsy in comparison to the copper tokens Canada’s charter banks had issued for years—and which long remained legal tender on par with the penny, as per Canadian legislation—it was shunned.
 Years after its first issue of 10 million one-cent coins, the Canadian government was still seeking to unload that inventory, and offered pennies for sale at a 20 per cent discount—a financial loss that coin enthusiasts call “negative seigniorage.”